HTTP

 HTTP messages

-HTTP messages are how data is exchanged between a server and a client.
+HTTP messages define how data is exchanged between a server and a client.
 There are two types of HTTP messages:

 - HTTP Request (client → server)